 The Covariance between 2 random variables, X and Y, is a measure of linear relationship.

-The Covariance is the average of product deviations between X and Y from their corresponding means.
+The covariance is the average of the products of the deviations of X and Y from their respective means.

-For a sample of N and 2 random variables X and Y, we can calculate the population covariance as:
+For a sample of size N and two random variables X and Y, the population covariance is:

 A positive linear relationship between X and Y means that if X increases, it is likely that Y will also increase; and if X decreases, it is likely that Y will also decrease.